Affiliate links on Android Authority may earn us a commission. Learn more.

 How to pair or reset your Fire TV Stick remote

-Before you begin using your Fire TV Stick, you’ll have to pair the remote.
-The process can vary depending on which model you have, and not every remote is interchangeable with each generation of Amazon Fire TV.
+Before you can use a Fire TV Stick at all, you have to pair the bundled remote.
+The process varies depending on which model you have, and not every remote is interchangeable with every generation of Fire TV.
 Here’s how to pair or reset your Fire TV Stick remote.

-To pair or reset the Fire TV Stick remote, press and hold the Home button until the remote starts blinking.
+To pair or reset most Fire TV Stick remotes, press and hold the Home button until the remote starts blinking.
 If you have an older model, see the specific instructions below.

 How to pair your Fire TV Stick remote

-First, ensure your TV is on and that you are holding the remote within 10 ft (3 m) of the TV.
-Then, all you need to do is press and hold the Home button on your remote for ten seconds.
-You should see the light at the top of your remote start blinking, followed by an on-screen confirmation that your remote has paired.
+First, ensure your TV is on and switched to the correct input.
+Hold the remote within 10 ft (3 m) of the TV.
+Then, press and hold the Home button on your remote for 10 seconds.
+You should see the light at the top of your remote start blinking, followed by an on-screen confirmation that your remote has been paired.

 How to reset your Fire TV Stick or Alexa Voice remote

 First, unplug your Fire TV and wait for a full minute.
-Then, press and hold the Left, Menu, and Back buttons simultaneously.
-We know it can be a lot to handle at once, but you can hold the first two with your thumb because the back button is located right beneath the left button.
+Then, press and simultaneously hold the Left, Menu, and Back buttons.
+Don’t let go yet.
+We know it can be difficult to handle all of these at once, but you can hold the first two with your thumb, because the back button is located right beneath the left button.

-Here’s a diagram of the relevant button for reference:
+Here’s a diagram of the buttons for reference:

-Hold all three buttons for twelve seconds, then release and wait five seconds.
-After that, remove the batteries from your remote, plug your Fire TV back in and wait for another minute.
+Hold all three buttons for 12 seconds, then release and wait 5 seconds.
+After that, remove the batteries from your remote, plug your Fire TV back in, and wait another minute.

 Fire TV Basic Edition and Alexa Voice remote 1st gen

-Resetting the first generation of Alexa Voice Remotes is the same process as above, except you have to hold fewer buttons.
+Resetting the first generation of Alexa Voice Remotes is similar to the process above, except that you have to hold fewer buttons.

-- Unplug your Fire TV and wait for one minute.
+- Unplug your Fire TV and wait for 1 minute.

 - Press and hold the Left button and Menu button at the same time.
-Hold them for twelve seconds.
+Hold them for 12 seconds.

-- Release the buttons and wait five seconds.
+- Release the buttons and wait 5 seconds.

 - Remove the batteries from your remote.

-- Plug your Fire TV back in and wait one minute.
+- Plug your Fire TV back in and wait 1 minute.

 - Put the batteries back in your remote.

-As for the Fire TV Basic edition, the process is different, so follow along carefully.
+As for the Fire TV Basic Edition, the process is significantly different.

 - Press and hold the Home button.
-At the same time, press the Menu button three times.
+At the same time, press the Menu button 3 times.

-- Release the Home Button and press the Menu button nine times.
+- Release the Home button and press the Menu button 9 times.

-- Remove the batteries from your remote, unplug your Fire TV, and wait for one minute.
+- Remove the batteries from your remote, unplug your Fire TV, and wait for 1 minute.

-- Once the time has passed, put the batteries back in the remote and plug your Fire TV in again.
+- Once that time has passed, put the batteries back in the remote and plug your Fire TV in again.

 - Press and hold the Home button for 40 seconds once the Home screen appears.
 The setup process should then take a minute.

-Yes, you can replace a Fire TV remote with a replacement, or upgrade to the Voice Remote Pro.
+Yes, you can substitute a Fire TV remote with a replacement, or upgrade to the Voice Remote Pro.
 However, make sure the replacement is compatible with your Fire Stick model and generation before buying.

 First, go to Settings on your Fire TV.
-Then, select Controllers & Bluetooth Devices.
-From there, select Amazon Fire TV Remotes and press and hold the Home button for 10 seconds to pair a remote.
+Then, select Controllers and Bluetooth Devices.
+Select Amazon Fire TV Remotes and hold the Home button for 10 seconds to pair a remote.